Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2022-11-03-E-Cigarette-Battery-Eliminator.markdown

 The type of E Cigarette shown above does have an easiely recoverable battery, videos for recovering these batteries are available on you tube.
 Other E-cigarettes may have batteries that are more ecapsulated, and could prove dificult or hazardous to remove.
-If in any doubt, DON't ATTEMPT IT!
+If in any doubt, DON'T ATTEMPT IT!

 #### 3.7V 9V 5V 2A Adjustable Step Up 18650 Lithium Battery Charging Discharge Integrated Module